 Step 2: Choose a lens that fits your needs.

 There are a limited number of solid lens choices available to motorcyclists, and many more bad choices.
 The importance of making the right choice cannot be overstated.
 The correct lens choice will reduce eyestrain, improve contrast, and quicken your reaction time.
 Most importantly, it must protect your eyes from harmful light AND airborne hazards.
-Lenses that are not an acceptable choice for motorcycling include plastic (often called CR-39), high index lenses, and of course glass lenses.
-At 60 MPH a June bug will go right through all 3 of these lens materials.
+All brands of motorcycle sunglasses that are non-prescription will use (or they should) at the very least the polycarbonate lens material as it is shatter-proof.
+When selecting a lens material for prescription motorcycle sunglasses, we give you a few more options that you can read about below.

 Factors to consider when selecting a lens include: lens material; polarized or not; photochromic (transition) or not; and lens color.
 Regardless of what you choose, there will be always be pros and cons.
 Here we try to present the pluses and minuses associated with each choice.